paritytech/nfts-campaign-runner/README.md

 # uniques-campaign-runner

-a cli tool to automate running NFT campaign workflows on substrate-uniques-pallet in bulk
+A cli tool to automate running NFT campaign workflows on substrate-uniques-pallet in bulk.
+The tools works in combination with [nft gift app](https://github.com/hamidra/dotdrop/tree/polkadot-nft) to mint NFT's in bulk and create nft gift codes which can be claimed using the [nft claim apps](https://claimnft.kusama.network).

 ## Install